naptha/tesseract.js/README.md

 * [FAQ](./docs/faq.md)

 ## Community Projects and Examples
 The following are examples and projects built by the community using Tesseract.js.
 Officially supported examples are found in the [examples](https://github.com/naptha/tesseract.js/tree/master/examples) directory.

 - Projects
    - Scribe OCR: web application for scanning documents (images and PDFs)
       - Site at [scribeocr.com](https://scribeocr.com/), repo at [github.com/scribeocr/scribeocr](https://github.com/scribeocr/scribeocr)
-   - Chrome Extension (with Manifest V3): https://github.com/Tshetrim/Image-To-Text-OCR-extension-for-ChatGPT
+   - Chrome Extension (with Manifest V3): https://marketplace.visualstudio.com/items?itemName=windmillcode-publisher-0.windmillcode-paste-text-from-image
+   - Windmillcode: Paste Text From Image Vscode Extension: https://github.com/WindMillCode/Paste-Text-From-Image
 - Examples
    - Converting PDF to text: https://github.com/racosa/pdf2text-ocr
    - Use `blocks` output to generate granular data [word/symbol level]: https://github.com/Kishlay-notabot/tesseract-bbox-examples
    - Electron: https://github.com/Balearica/tesseract.js-electron
    - Typescript: https://github.com/Balearica/tesseract.js-typescript

 If you have a project or example repo that uses Tesseract.js, feel free to add it to this list using a pull request.
 Examples submitted should be well documented such that new users can run them; projects should be functional and actively maintained.

 ## Major changes in v5